lisacek/reviewsflow/README.md

-# ReviewFlow – Self‑Hosted Reviews Widget
+# ReviewsFlow – Self‑Hosted Reviews Widget

 A Vite + React frontend that includes:
 - A builder UI to configure your review widget.